LOOKING FOR THE PERFECT MATERIAL FOR YOUR AL FRESCO AREA? FOLLOW THE LEAD BY THE CONTESTANTS ON THE BLOCK AND CHOOSE BRICK

 Shaynna Blaze loved the fact that the area was low-maintenance.
 “This is a space that says ‘show time’.
 It’s got great confidence and a sense of fun,” she said.

-The Perth pair secured landscaper and Block veteran Dave Franklin who helped them create what Neale described it as a “tranquil, peaceful space”.
+The Perth pair secured landscaper and Block veteran Dave Franklin who helped them create what Neale described as a “tranquil, peaceful space”.
 The Ledgestone was used for a generous planter box full of bamboo and anchored a timber bench as the seating for the area.

 Shaynna loved the material choices, saying that the textures worked beautifully with "the lodge" aesthetic and colour palette of the home.